Bangladesh–Finland relations: History

 Finland officially recognized Bangladesh's independence on 4 February 1972, shortly after the country's liberation from Pakistan.
 This recognition laid the foundation for diplomatic relations between the two nations.

 In 1975, Finland initiated bilateral development cooperation with Bangladesh, focusing on development credit and infrastructure projects.
 Over the years, this cooperation expanded to include sectors such as education, health, and environmental sustainability.
 Finnish non-governmental organizations (NGOs) also played a role in supporting grassroots development initiatives in Bangladesh.

 In April 2025, Bangladesh and Finland further strengthened their bilateral relations through the fourth round of Bilateral Consultations held in Dhaka.
-The meeting was led by Finland’s Under-Secretary of State for International Trade, Jarno Syrjälä, and Bangladesh’s Secretary (East) of the Ministry of Foreign Affairs, Ambassador Md.
+The meeting was led by Finland's Under-Secretary of State for International Trade, Jarno Syrjälä, and Bangladesh's Secretary (East) of the Ministry of Foreign Affairs, Ambassador Md.
 Nazrul Islam.
 Both sides reaffirmed their commitment to enhancing cooperation in trade, investment, sustainable development, and other mutual interests.
-On the same occasion, Bangladesh’s Home Affairs Adviser, Lt.
+On the same occasion, Bangladesh's Home Affairs Adviser, Lt.
 Gen. (Retd.)
 Md.
 Jahangir Alam Chowdhury, urged Syrjälä to consider opening a Finnish embassy in Dhaka, highlighting challenges in visa processing and the need for deeper engagement.
 Syrjälä acknowledged the importance of the request and pledged to forward it to his government.
-The discussions also covered labor migration, the role of Bangladeshi expatriates estimated at around 6,000, including many students in Finland’s development, and cooperation on the Rohingya crisis.
+The discussions also covered labor migration, the role of Bangladeshi expatriates estimated at 6,000, including many students in Finland's development, and cooperation on the Rohingya crisis.

 In recent years and 2025, Finland has shown increased interest in enhancing economic ties with Bangladesh.
 A Finnish business delegation visited Bangladesh, including companies specializing in energy, construction, logistics, and digital technologies.
 The delegation aimed to explore investment opportunities and establish partnerships with Bangladeshi enterprises.

 The two countries also collaborate on global issues such as climate change and sustainable development.
 Bangladesh's commitment to the United Nations Sustainable Development Goals (SDGs) aligns with Finland's foreign policy priorities, providing a framework for continued cooperation.

 Bilateral trade

 While the overall trade volume has experienced fluctuations, both nations have expressed intent to enhance economic cooperation.

 In the fiscal year 2018–2019, the total bilateral trade between the two countries stood at approximately US$244 million.
 However, this figure declined by 47.44% to US$165.61 million in FY2019–2020.
 During this period, Bangladesh's exports to Finland decreased by US$4.79 million, while imports from Finland dropped from US$204 million to US$130.9 million.

-Bangladesh’s primary exports to Finland include ready-made garments, footwear, and jute products.
-In 2022, Bangladesh exported over US$100 million worth of goods to Finland, with major items being cotton T-shirts (US$38.4 million), cotton sweaters (US$33.4 million), and non-knit men’s suits (US$22.8 million).
+Bangladesh's primary exports to Finland include ready-made garments, footwear, and jute products.
+In 2022, Bangladesh exported over US$100 million worth of goods to Finland, with major items being cotton T-shirts (US$38.4 million), cotton sweaters (US$33.4 million), and non-knit men's suits (US$22.8 million).
 On the other hand, Bangladesh imports various industrial goods from Finland, including electrical and electronic equipment, paper and paperboard, and machinery.
 For example, in 2015, Bangladesh imported electrical and electronic equipment worth US$39.61 million and paper products worth US$10.77 million.